cferdinandi/adventure/content/downloads.md

 - **[Locations.](/downloads/locations.pdf)** Location printables you can use to add visuals to your storytelling and inspire ideas for adventures.
 - **[Map.](/downloads/map.pdf)** Track your location around Farfaria, and learn more about the various landmarks and creatures that live there.

+*While the premade characters include gender diversity, they severely lack ethnical/racial diversity.
+To be candid, I struggled to find good, cohesive, free graphics with good representation.*

+*With the help of [the wonderful Mel Choyce](https://melchoyce.design/), this is actively being fixed.
+Updated character downloads will be posted ASAP.*

 *Character, creature, and item graphics made by [Freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com).*